Our guide to the Caribbean

 Alice Moseley (Staff)

-Hermitage Bay is one of my favorite hotels in Antigua, hidden away down a little track!
+Hermitage Bay is one of my favourite hotels in Antigua, hidden away down a little track!
 It has Asian influences with dark woods and has a minimalist feel to it.
 Some of the rooms are open plan with the bathroom being at the back.
 Lovely day beds on the veranda to hide from the sunshine.
 There are some rooms located on the beach, or higher up the hill offering beautiful views over the mangroves and the bay.
 An all inclusive hotel - amazing food!
 This hotel is excellent for couples who want to completely switch off from the outside world!

 Victoria Douglas (Staff)